-Economic development - Five year plans, Macroeconomic indicators - Central budget - Government tax- revenue and non-tax revenue, Government expenditures - plan and non-plan expenditures - Fiscal policy - The impact of the budget on the economy.
+Economic development - Five year plans, Macro-economic indicators; Central budget: Government revenue-tax and non-tax revenue, government expenditures-plan and non-plan expenditures - Fiscal policy - The impact of the budget on the economy.

-Module VI ECONOMIC GROWTH AND THE ROLE OF ENGINEERS 8
+MODULE VI ECONOMIC GROWTH AND THE ROLE OF ENGINEERS 8

-Indian Economy - Development in the post independence era - Growth of the economy, Economic reforms - Liberalization, Privatization and Globalization - challenges and opportunities, Engineers - Contribution of engineers to the economic growth.
+India Economy - the role of market in the Indian economy - Development in the post independence era - Growth of the economy, Globalization and liberalization - reforms made and their effects, challenges and opportunities, Engineers - Engineers' contributions to the economic growth.